PGDip, MBACP NHS Trained Counsellor/ Psychotherapist

 I regularly attend further training to develop my knowledge and supervision.

-I work with individuals over 16 years of age.
+I work with individuals 18 years and over.

 I work short term and long term.

 Integrative counselling is a combined approach to psychotherapy that brings together different elements of specific therapies, my view is there is not a single approach that will work for everybody.

 I work with a Person-centred focus, Psychodynamic, Solution-focused, Visualisation and Mindfulness.

 Deciding on a regular day and time each week helps the counselling process.